ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 {query: {query_string: {query: @query}}}
 {% endhighlight %}

+> It gets even worse if you add other stuff, like order or facets, but this simple example is enough to get the point.

 So do we really need a ruby DSL to express that?
 Isn't a ruby hash more simple, more clear and more effective?
 Indeed.
 The elasticsearch API is very clear and simple because it is expressed by basic data structures, that are simpler to write, read and merge with variables or other structures.
 A ruby DSL seems just to make everything more difficult.

-> Flex variable interpolation is really a no-brainer with its simple placeholder tags, placed right in the queries where they have to be interpolated. {% see 2.2.3 %}
+> Flex variable interpolation is really a no-brainer with its simple placeholder tags, placed right in the queries where they have to be interpolated {% see 7.3#adding_flex_templates %}.

 #### Difficult and Very Limited Reusability